Byzantine-Resilient Population Protocols: Skeleton Algorithm

 Because local counters may differ, nodes could be in different phases.
 The value $D$ is chosen so that any two nodes are at any moment in two consecutive phases of the algorithm, with high probability.
 Moreover, in order to have all the nodes at some point in the same phase concurrently, we divide each phase into three equal length subphases, each consisting of $D/3$ exchanges.
-The value $D$ is chosen so that if one node $u$ is in the middle subphase of phase, then the other nodes are with high probability within the same phase, that is, $phases_u = phases_v$ (but $v$ is in any subphase~of~$phases_v$).
-In particular, $D = 6 \lceil \zeta \rceil$, where $\zeta = \sqrt{12 c} \ln^2 n$, for some appropriately constant $c$, as determined in Theorem~\ref{lemma:drift}.
+The value $D$ is chosen so that if one node $u$ is in the middle subphase of \cb{the} phase, then the other nodes are with high probability within the same phase, that is, $phase_u = phase_v$ (but $v$ is in any subphase~of~$phase_v$). \cbr{ In particular, $D = 6 \lceil \zeta \rceil$, where $\zeta = \sqrt{12 c} \ln^2 n$ (Lemma~\ref{lemma:drift}), for some appropriate constant $c$ which is the factor in the asymptotic expression for the number of exchanges $O(n \log^3 n)$ as inferred from the analysis of Theorems \ref{theorem:algo1} and \ref{theorem:algo2}.}

-Each node $u$ starts with an initial value which is either $A$ or $B$, stored in local variable $value_u$.
+\cbr{{\bf Decision value:}} Each node $u$ starts with an initial value which is either $A$ or $B$, stored in local variable $value_u$.
 During the execution of the algorithm the contents of $value_u$ change according to the current preference of the node.
 Moreover, during cancellation exchanges the content of the $value_u$ may become empty, denoted as $\bot$.
 Therefore, throughout the algorithm execution, $value_u \in \{A, B, \bot\} $.
 Just before node $u$ enters a new phase, it saves the current value in the local variable $saved_u$.
-The information stored in $saved_u$ will be probed by other nodes during the various phases.

-Node $u$ has also a local binary variable $end_u$ to indicate that it has decided on the majority value.
-Initially $end_u$ is false and eventually when the node decides it sets the value of $end_u$ to true.
-When $end_u$ is set to true we also say that the node has ``terminated'', meaning that it has reached a stable state for the output where it will no longer change its decision further.
-The value that the node decides is the last value stored in $value_u$ when it terminates.
-A terminated node is still participating in exchanges, but under normal circumstances it is not updating the part of its state that affects the decision.
+Node $u$ has also a local variable $decision_u$ to store the majority value that it decides.
+Initially $decision_u = \bot$ and eventually it sets the value of $decision_u$ to either $A$ or $B$.
+When $u$ sets $decision_u \neq \bot$ we also say that the node $u$ has ``decided'', meaning that it has reached a stable state for the output where it will no longer change its decision further. \cbr{A node decides in a resolution phase, but not all nodes may decide in the same resolution phase.
+A decided node is still participating in subsequent exchanges and executes the other phases, but is not updating its decision. }